I literally hate QuickBooks Self-Employed!

 - American Express earlier this year had an API problem that resulted in a week’s worth of credit card activity not being sent to bookkeeping products.

 - PayPay is the worst of them all–it treats bills as actual transactions and ignores refunds when transmitting banking data.

-- I’ve even had to make changes to downloaded transactions becuase the $ amounts were wrong.
+- I’ve even had to make changes to downloaded transactions because the $ amounts were wrong.